 Roughly 80 miles northwest of San Diego, Anza-Borrego Desert State Park is not extremely well know to those outside of California (and, frankly, there are plenty of people within California who don’t know about it, either!)

 But that’s a shame!
 This park is filled with unique natural wonders like natural California fan palm oases, odd rock formations, slot canyons, and desert wildlife.
-Here is everything you need to know to visit Anza-Borrego Desert State Park!

 A Complete Guide to Visiting Anza Borrego Desert State Park